- UML Tutorial

-The purposes of interaction diagrams are to visualize the interactive behaviour of the system.
-Now visualizing interaction is a difficult task.
-So the solution is to use different types of models to capture the different aspects of the interaction.
+The purpose of interaction diagrams is to visualize the interactive behavior of the system.
+Visualizing the interaction is a difficult task.
+Hence, the solution is to use different types of models to capture the different aspects of the interaction.

-That is why sequence and collaboration diagrams are used to capture dynamic nature but from a different angle.
+Sequence and collaboration diagrams are used to capture the dynamic nature but from a different angle.

 To describe the message flow in the system.

-As we have already discussed that the purpose of interaction diagrams are to capture the dynamic aspect of a system.
-So to capture the dynamic aspect we need to understand what a dynamic aspect is and how it is visualized.
-Dynamic aspect can be defined as the snap shot of the running system at a particular moment.
+As we have already discussed, the purpose of interaction diagrams is to capture the dynamic aspect of a system.
+So to capture the dynamic aspect, we need to understand what a dynamic aspect is and how it is visualized.
+Dynamic aspect can be defined as the snapshot of the running system at a particular moment

 We have two types of interaction diagrams in UML.
-One is sequence diagram and the other is a collaboration diagram.
-The sequence diagram captures the time sequence of message flow from one object to another and the collaboration diagram describes the organization of objects in a system taking part in the message flow.
+One is the sequence diagram and the other is the collaboration diagram.
+The sequence diagram captures the time sequence of the message flow from one object to another and the collaboration diagram describes the organization of objects in a system taking part in the message flow.

-So the following things are to identified clearly before drawing the interaction diagram:
+Following things are to be identified clearly before drawing the interaction diagram

 Objects taking part in the interaction.